Am0rphous/Awesome/README.md

       - [DeepDark for Thunderbird](https://addons.thunderbird.net/thunderbird/addon/deepdark-for-thunderbird/?src=cb-dl-rating) - Dark mode for Thunderbird UI.
       - [Enigmail](https://addons.thunderbird.net/thunderbird/addon/enigmail/?src=cb-dl-users) - OpenPGP message encryption and authentication for Thunderbird.
       - [Owl for Exchange](https://addons.thunderbird.net/thunderbird/addon/owl-for-exchange/?src=search) - Allows you to use your Exchange email accounts that use Outlook Web Access (OWA) with Thunderbird [beonex.com/owl](https://www.beonex.com/owl).
+      - [Just Report It](https://addons.thunderbird.net/thunderbird/addon/just-report-it/?src=cb-dl-recentlyadded) - Just Report It (https://justreport.it) is an email plugin which tackles spam the right way.
+Report emails straight to SpamCop, the Registrar, a custom email address or any combination in between!
   ### IRC
 - [Kirc](https://github.com/mcpcpc/kirc) -  A tiny IRC client written in POSIX C99.
 - [Pidgin](https://www.pidgin.im) - instant messaging program which lets you log in to accounts on multiple chat networks simultaneously.
 It runs on Windows, Linux, and other UNIX operating systems.